-She came to WBUR in 1991 as a student at Boston University.
-In her years at BU, Karen earned degrees in political science and broadcast journalism and expanded her radio skills with a work study job in WBUR’s audio engineering department.
-Eventually she was hired on as the technical director for Only A Game and Car Talk.
+She came to Boston University in 1991 to study political science and broadcast journalism and quickly found a work study job in audio engineering at WBUR.
+After graduation, she was hired on as the technical director for Only A Game and Car Talk.

 Karen made the transition from technical to editorial by way of Reno, Nevada, where she spent a year as the only feature news reporter for Reno's public radio station, KUNR.
 With her newly acquired reporting skills, Karen returned to WBUR as a producer and reporter for Only A Game.

 Karen has won the national Edward R. Murrow Award for Sports Reporting twice.
 First in 2007, for her profile of a town in the Rift Valley where elite long distance runners live and train: “Kenya’s Fastest Town.”
 She won again in 2017 for her story about Olympic hurdler Kendra Harrison: “How A Phone Call Helped Turn An Olympic Letdown Into A World Record.”

 In 2016, Karen earned a Master's degree in Gastronomy from Boston University.